Mexico sues US gun manufacturers over arms trafficking toll

 MEXICO CITY (AP) — The Mexican government sued United States gun manufacturers and distributors Wednesday in U.S. federal court, arguing that their negligent and illegal commercial practices have unleashed tremendous bloodshed in Mexico.

 The unusual lawsuit was filed in U.S. federal court in Boston.
-Among those being sued are some of the biggest names in guns, including: Smith & Wesson Brands, Inc.; Barret Firearms Manufacturing, Inc.; Beretta U.S.A.
+Among those being sued are some of the biggest names in guns, including: Smith & Wesson Brands, Inc.; Barrett Firearms Manufacturing, Inc.; Beretta U.S.A.
 Corp.; Colt’s Manufacturing Company LLC, and Glock Inc. Another defendant is Interstate Arms, a Boston-area wholesaler that sells guns from all but one of the named manufacturers to dealers around the U.S.

 The Mexican government argues that the companies know that their practices contribute to the trafficking of guns to Mexico and facilitate it.
 Mexico wants compensation for the havoc the guns have wrought in its country.